 June 6, 2019 is the 75th Anniversary of D-Day…the landing of the Allies on the beaches of Normandy on June 6, 1944.
 In a series of brief posts, Bill and I remember the highlights of our visit to Normandy in June 1994 for the 50th Anniversary.

 Cherbourg and Sainte-Mère-Eglise, June 5, 1994 – Eighteen days after leaving Montreal, the Royal Viking Sun docked in Cherbourg, France.
 It was impossible to take in all the land excursions.
-Sandra and I settled on a 25-mile bus excursion to Sainte-Mère-Eglise, the small village where Operation Overlord (as the Allied invasion of Normandy was called) was launched.
+Bill and I chose a 25-mile bus excursion to Sainte-Mère-Eglise, the small village where Operation Overlord, the code-name for the Allied invasion of Normandy, was launched.

 It was on June 5, 1944, with a heavy heart and knowing he was sending many of his troops to their certain death, that General Dwight D. Eisenhower launched the D-Day invasion and famously said, “Let’s go.”
 (Some historians claim Eisenhower said, “OK, let’s go.”)

 On June 6, 1944 at 0130, the day known as D-Day, hundreds of paratroopers from the 82nd and 101st Airborne Divisions parachuted during the night, and landed in and around the town of Ste-Mère-Eglise.
 Their mission was to clear the ground between the sea and Ste-Mère-Eglise, so the troops landing on Utah Beach on June 6 could advance rapidly inland.
 Their mission mustn’t fail.